naman221462/project2_metacrafter/Readme.md

 PROJECT TITLE: TOKEN MANAGEMENT SMART CONTRACT FOR MINTING AND BURNING

-DESCRIPTION: This project involves creating a basic Ethereum smart contract that manages a token named "NamanKunarSinha" with the abbreviation "NKS" and the symbol "N".
-Written in Solidity, this smart contract facilitates the minting and burning of these tokens.
+DESCRIPTION: This project involves the creation of an Ethereum smart contract that manages a token called "NamanKunarSinha", consisting of the abbreviation "NKS" and the symbol "N".
+This smart contract, written in Solidity, makes it easy to mint and burn tokens.

 PUBLIC VARIABLES: